ZERO72/snippets/z72grid/readme.md

 These libraries are available via the /dependecies folder, but they are not kept up-to-date.
 It is advisable to manage these packages yourself.

 ##How to use

+###Ctrl
 In the parent controller you will need a repeating object with modules to place in the grid.
 Preferably with some initial grid-layout values, i.e.:
 ```
 	$scope.thingsInGrid = [
 	{